WW Recipe of the Day: Carrot Cupcakes Made Lighter

-Lighter, healthier carrot cupcakes with lemon cream cheese frosting that are just as moist and delicious as traditional carrot cake, in a perfectly portion controlled package with just 6 PointsPlus value.
+Lighter, healthier carrot cupcakes with lemon cream cheese frosting that are just as moist and delicious as traditional carrot cake, in a perfectly portion-controlled package.

 I've been a big carrot cake fan for as long as I can remember.
 It was my go-to dessert all through the late 1980s and early 1990s.
 I remember going to restaurants where I would bring home most of my dinner in a doggie bag just so I could indulge in a big delicious cream cheese frosted wedge.

 That was before I joined Weight Watchers and started paying attention to things like calories and grams of fat.

 According to eTools, a piece of carrot cake with cream cheese icing has 18 PointsPlus value.
 The triple-layer slice at Outback is even worse.
 It has about 1,290 calories, 174 g carbs, 68 g fat and 10 g protein for a whopping 58 WW SmartPoints (purple plan)!

 Needless, to say, this isn't the kind of dessert I indulge in on a regular basis anymore, unless I'm sharing it with an entire table and having a bite or two.

 But I haven't lost my taste for the wonderful flavors and textures of carrot cake.

 That's where this recipe from Enlightened Cakes: More Than 100 Decadently Light Layer Cakes, Bundt Cakes, Cupcakes, Cheesecakes, and More, All with Less Fat and Fewer Calories by Camilla Saulsbury comes in.
 I adapted the recipe slightly, using the one bowl mixing approach from another one of Camilla's books, Piece of Cake!: One-Bowl, No-Fuss, From-Scratch Cakes , to make it as quick and easy as possible to mix.